Rice-MECE-Capstone-Projects/Autodrone/ObjectDetection/README.md

                 |-- val_label.json
 ```

-Before training, we recommend you to create a `work_dirs` directory to store all training results under `RetinaNet` as follows:
+Before training, we recommend you to create a `work_dirs` directory to store all training results under `RetinaNet_Visdrone` as follows:

 ```
-RetinaNet
+RetinaNet_Visdrone
 |-- work_dirs
 |-- ...  # other stuffs
 ```